-It is a hypotensive drug, which can be used as a treatment for a hypertensive emergency is easy to apply, fast, effective and safe.
+It is a hypotensive drug used to treat a hypertensive emergency and is easy to apply, fast, effective and safe.

-The treatment of sublingual captopril has been effective for the reduction of the systodiastolic figures and the stabilization of the patient.
+The treatment of sublingual captopril has been influential in reducing the systodiastolic figures and stabilizing the patient.

 1 – [(2S) -3-mercapto-2-metilpropionil] -L- prolina

 Mechanism of action

 Captopril inhibits the enzyme that converts angiotensin, which transforms angiotensin I into angiotensin II, a potent endogenous vasoconstrictor substance, resulting in a decrease in blood pressure through a double mechanism.

 When arteriovenous vasodilatation occurs, it reduces the peripheral resistance and achieves the reabsorption of sodium and water, with the consequent decrease in blood volume when aldosterone production decreases.

 In the case of hypertensive crisis, a unique form of treatment is using sublingual captopril; this means the drug dissolves in the saliva and reaches the circulatory system through the network of venous and lymphatic vessels.